Register to get access to free programming courses with interactive exercises

 }

 In this example, we can see that the smaller the perspective, the closer to us the rotation occurs.
-At 200 pixels, it feels like the block is rotated right in front of our eyes, which means the object is distorted.
-With a perspective of 5000 pixels, the effect isn't as noticeable because the object is very far away from us.
-If you increase the value to 20000 pixels, the rotation will be similar to what happens in two-dimensional space.
+At 200 pixels, it feels like the block is rotated right in front of our eyes, which means we distort the object.
+With a perspective of 5000 pixels, we do not see the effect as much because it is very far away from us.
+If you increase the value to 20000 pixels, the resulting rotation will be similar to what would happen in two-dimensional space.

 Viewpoint